lennilennii/Quadruped-Robot-with-Path-Planning-in-Simscape/README.md

 system for the Software Lab project in 2024.

 ## *Usage:*
-You will need MATLAB version 2024b or superior, Simulink, Simscape.
+Use Simscape 2024b version or newer to run the files

 Run model from file: '/Workflows/complete_robot/complete_robot.slx'